W. F. Waters: Hut Service Section

-The Rovering community's interest in the outdoors grew, and beginning in 1936, they began to take an interest in maintaining the 20 abandoned huts at old sawmill sites in what in now the Yarra Ranges National Park, the forested mountains between Warburton and Powelltown.
+The Rovering community's interest in the outdoors grew, and beginning in 1936, they began to take an interest in maintaining the 20 abandoned huts at old sawmill sites in what is now the Yarra Ranges National Park, the forested mountains between Warburton and Powelltown.
 These 20 huts were within easy walking distance of each other and therefore were popular with Scouts and other bushwalkers as well.

-The scheme was well appreciated by the Forests Commission of Victoria and the mill owners; while the huts' visitors' books were full of praise as well.
+The scheme was well appreciated by the Forests Commission of Victoria and the mill owners, while the huts' visitors' books were full of praise as well.
 The Crews which took on responsibilities for these huts were expected to maintain their hut, visit it regularly, and report on its condition to the Chief Warden at Rover Scout Headquarters.
 They also provided visitors' books, firewood and some basic utensils for people staying at the hut.
 Unfortunately, most of these huts were soon to be destroyed during the Black Friday bushfires in 1939.

 The Rovers of the Ballarat area also maintained a hut in the Pyrenees during this time.

 International Scouting

 Waters' first experience with international Scouting came shortly before his appointment as Rover Commissioner, in 1929 at the 3rd World Scout Jamboree held at Arrow Park to commemorate the 21st anniversary of the publication of Scouting for Boys.

-In 1953, Waters embarked on his second overseas trip, leading Auatralia's first ever Contingent to a World Moot, the Fifth World Rover Moot at Kandersteg International Scout Centre, in Switzerland.
+In 1953, Waters embarked on his second overseas trip, leading Australia's first ever Contingent to a World Moot, the Fifth World Rover Moot at Kandersteg International Scout Centre, in Switzerland.
 Waters took 86 people to Kandersteg, including sixty Victorian Rovers.

 After the Moot, the Australians visited Gilwell Park and spent three weeks touring the British Isles.
-During this trip, Bill also represented Australia at the 14th World Scout Conference in Lichtenstein.
+During this trip, Waters represented Australia at the 14th World Scout Conference in Lichtenstein.

-Seventh World Rover Moot
+7th World Rover Moot

-Hosted by Victorian Rovers at Wonga Park between 27 December 1961 and 6 January 1962, the Seventh World Rover Moot was the first World Scout Event to be held in the southern hemisphere.
+Hosted by Victorian Rovers at Wonga Park between 27 December 1961 and 6 January 1962, the 7th World Rover Moot was the first World Scout Event to be held in the southern hemisphere.
 The event was attended by 970 Rover Scouts from all Australian States and 15 other countries.

 Waters was the Moot Chief, the man responsible for overseeing the operation of the entire event.
 With a team of Leaders from across Victoria and Australia, Waters worked for two years to create an event that would set a new standard for Rover Moots in Australia and around the world.

 For the first time, the Moot program included a total of 48 different four-day expeditions to locations across Victoria, including Anglesea, the Bogong High Plains, the Buchan Caves, Lake Eildon, and Mount Buffalo.
 One whole day was set aside for participants to provide service to the community.
 Some of the service that was completed by the Moot included clearing the Puffing Billy Railway line from Belgrave to Menzies Creek, clearing the grounds of the Adult Deaf and Dumb Home in Blackburn, building kennels and runs at the Lady Nell Seeing Eye Dog School and painting the Guide Hut at Clifford Park.